strimzi/strimzi-kafka-operator/design/service-binding.md

 * **endpoints.<listener_name>** - bootstrap server information for all listeners

+This information will be provided to the consuming client as an environment variable unless overridden.

 ## Binding to a Kafka cluster with TLS but no authentication

 The addition with this scenario is that Kafka clients need access to the CA certificate that signed the broker's server certificate.
 The Service Binding Specification does not currently have support for a separate CA certificate, which seems like a simple enhancement, which it indicated using `caSecret` in the example below.